When Darwin met Ianus: dichotomies of expressivity

 As explained in~\cite{bodirsky_complexity_2010}, such endomorphisms can be constructed inductively.
 In this construction, one can easily enforce both that any of the endomorphisms has finitely many specified fixed points, or none at all.
+All operations that have the listed properties of $\mi$ generate the same clone, and the same holds for $\mx$.
 Note that our definition of $\mi$ differs slightly from the original one in~\cite{bodirsky_complexity_2010}.
-The two operations generate the same clone, and in particular each other.
+Operations $\mi$ defined either way generate the same clone, and in particular each other.
 Our definition of $\mi$ is in line with~\cite{RydvalDescr}.